ncpbots/Adobe-Flash-Scripts/toVectorSymbols/README.md

 -  Explicitly, "toVectorSymbols.jsfl" should go in [USER]\AppData\Local\Adobe\[Flash]\en_US\Configuration\Javascript and "Convert to Vector Symbol.jsfl" should go in [USER]\AppData\Local\Adobe\[Flash]\en_US\Configuration\Commands

 ###Usage
+>Make you do this with a blank stage.
+Create a blank keyframe if needed.
->Select bitmaps in the Flash library, then click Commands > Convert to Vector Symbols.
+1. Select bitmaps in the Flash library, then click Commands > Convert to Vector Symbols.
->The script will try to store the new symbols in a folder.
+2. The script will try to store the new symbols in a folder.
 Specify the path for the an existing folder or a new folder.
->Leave the field blank if you want the script to leave the new symbols in the Library root.
+3. Leave the field blank if you want the script to leave the new symbols in the Library root.
 -  Ex.
 "NewFolder" will store them in an existing folder called "NewFolder" or create a new folder with that name to store them in.
 -  You can also specify paths for subfolders, i.e. "NewFolder/subfolder0".